 Use lip balm to protect your lips from cracking and becoming painfully dry.. or even bleeding.

-It’s actually quite important to keep the blood flowing while you’re sitting down for any extended period of time.
-Being cramped into a small space for hours on end is not good for your muscles and joints either.
+It’s actually quite important to keep the blood flowing while you’re sitting down for an extended period of time.
+Being crammed into a small space for hours on end is not good for your muscles and joints either.

 Sitting for long periods of time can increase the risk of Deep Vein Thrombosis (DVT).
 When you are awake (and the seatbelt sign is off), get up every 30-40 mins and stretch your legs.
 Walk to the toilet area and do some simple exercises.
 Here are a few basic examples: